jameshkramer/docs/docs/standard/linq/find-attributes-siblings-specific-name.md

 # How to find attributes of siblings with a specific name (LINQ to XML)

-This article shows how to use <xref:System.Xml.XPath.Extensions.XPathSelectElements%2A> to find the union of the results of two XPath location paths, and how to use the <xref:System.Linq.Enumerable.Concat%2A> standard query operator to do the same thing.
+This article shows how to use <xref:System.Xml.XPath.Extensions.XPathEvaluate%2A> to find every attribute that has a specific name and that also belongs to a sibling of the context node.
+The article also shows how to use LINQ to XML query to do the same thing.

-This topic shows how to find all attributes of the siblings of the context node.
-Only attributes with a specific name are returned in the collection.

- The XPath expression is:

- `../Book/@id`

-## Example
+## Example: Find all sibling elements named `Book`, and then find all attributes named `id`

- This example first finds a `Book` element, and then finds all sibling elements named `Book`, and then finds all attributes named `id`.
+This example finds a `Book` element in XML document [Sample XML file: Books](sample-xml-file-books.md).
+It then finds all sibling elements named `Book`, and all attributes named `id` of those elements.
 The result is a collection of attributes.

- This example uses the following XML document: [Sample XML File: Books (LINQ to XML)](./sample-xml-file-books-linq-to-xml.md).
+The XPath expression is `../Book/@id`.

 ```csharp
 XDocument books = XDocument.Load("Books.xml");